Cartoon-KAPOW!

 Conversion rate

-Your conversion rate shows the number of conversions you had as a percentage of the total number of people who were targeted or exposed to your content.
+Your conversion rate shows the number of conversions you had as a percentage of the total number of people who were targeted by or exposed to your content.

 For example, let’s say you do a leaflet drop with 100 leaflets and the leaflets are printed with a special promo code.
 If 30 people call you quoting the leaflet promo code, your conversion rate for the leaflet drop will be 30%.